Human rights in the United States: LGBTQ

-The United States federal government voted in the United Nations General Assembly in favor of A/RES/57/214, A/RES/59/197, abstained A/RES/61/173, A/RES/63/182 A/RES/65/208, A/RES/67/168, and in favor of A/RES/69/182.
+The United States federal government voted in the United Nations General Assembly in favor of all LGBTQ+ protection resolutions, including A/RES/57/214, A/RES/59/197, abstained A/RES/61/173, A/RES/63/182, A/RES/65/208, A/RES/67/168, and in favor of A/RES/69/182.
 The United States federal government also voted in favor of the United Nations Human Rights Council A/HRC/RES/17/19.
 The United States federal government signed the United Nations 2006 and 2008 Joint Statements.
 The United States federal government voted in the United Nations Security Council in favor of SC/12399.

 Intersex

-Intersex people in the United States have significant gaps in protections for physical integrity and bodily autonomy, particularly in protection from non-consensual cosmetic medical interventions and violence, and protection from discrimination.
+According to the Human Rights Commission of the City and County of San Francisco, as of 2005, Intersex people in the United States have gaps in protections for physical integrity and bodily autonomy, particularly in protection from non-consensual cosmetic medical interventions and violence, and protection from discrimination.
 Actions by intersex civil society organizations aim to eliminate harmful practices, promote social acceptance, and equality.
 In recent years, intersex activists have also secured some forms of legal recognition.